Telxius: History

 On February 21, 2017, Telefónica announced an agreement reached with KKR for the sale of up to 40% of Telxius, for a total amount of 1,275 million euros; 12.75 euros per share.

 In 2018, BRUSA, a new maritime cable of almost 11,000 kilometers that connects Brazil, Puerto Rico and the US, started operating; as well as MAREA, a cable that connects the United States and Europe in collaboration with Microsoft and Facebook.

 On July 27, 2019, Telefónica reached an agreement with Pontegadea, investment vehicle of Amancio Ortega, for the sale of 9.99% of Telxius for a total amount of 378.8 million euros.
 The transaction involves a price of 15.2 euros per Telxius share.

 In 2021, Telefonica agreed to sell the European and Latin American tower divisions of Telxius to American Tower, comprising approximately 31,000 communications sites, for $9.6 billion.
 The sold sites were located in Spain, Germany, Argentina, Brazil, Chile, and Peru.

 Infrastructure

 With an international cable network, Telxius manages 100,000 kilometers of submarine fiber optics connecting Europe and America, of which more than 31,000 kilometers are owned.

 It includes, among other infrastructures, SAM-1, the submarine cable system that connects the United States with Central America and South America since 2000; PCCS (Pacific Caribbean Cable System), which links the US, Puerto Rico, Curaçao, Colombia, Panama and Ecuador; and Unisur, which connects Uruguay and Argentina.

-Sports sponsorship

-Telxius is a co-sponsor of the Sopela Women's Team.
-It is a Basque team of cyclists that has a total of twelve runners, whose purpose is to meet all the first level tests that benefit the development of female athletes.